“How can I find running trails near me?” This is a question that I’m often asked when talking to new trail runners.

 - Ability to favorite trails

 Wikiloc is the wise old man of the group here, as it was created in 2006.
-It probably remembers the first time someone searched ‘find running trails near me.’
+It probably remembers when someone searched ‘find running trails near me.’

 Having been around for a while, Wikiloc has amassed an impressive 27 million-plus trails and almost 9 million users.

 Like Trail Run Project, it’s community-driven.
-It gives you the option to upload your routes to contribute to the community.
+It allows you to upload your routes to contribute to the community.

 - on foot